Promoting Strength-based Practice in Waterloo Region

 Preventative Mental Health Youth Programs and Services

-The Woolwich Counselling Centre provides innovative preventive counselling programs in one of our local rural high school.
-Elmira youth benefit by developing and learning new skills to improve mental health and overall well-being.
+This program provides innovative preventative counselling programs in the Elmira high school.
+Elmira youth benefit by developing/learning new skills to improve mental health and overall well-being.

 Come As You Are is an all-inclusive philosophy implemented at the Woolwich Youth Centre to encourage all youth ages 11 to 18 to participate, play, learn and grow.